thebiggestcookie/pavt/README.md

 ### Additional Notes:

 - This setup assumes you're using Create React App or a similar setup that provides a production build with `npm run build`.
 - If you have a separate backend API, you'll need to deploy that as a separate service on Render or another platform.
+Make sure to update the `REACT_APP_API_URL` to point to your deployed backend service.
 - Make sure your `package.json` includes a `start` script that can serve your built React application.
 You might need to add a simple server like `serve` to your project:
   ```
   npm install --save serve